nic-dgl103/Exercise-3---CSS-Box-Model-and-Best-Practices/README.md

 ## PART 2: Analyze a website and document your findings
 Perform a website performance test, research the results, and write an analysis.
 Then, build and style a simple 3-page website to showcase your findings.
 The exercise focuses equally on the quality of your content and of your coding.

 _See examples of what your finished pages could look like in the repo's "part_2_examples" folder.
-Note that the exercise has been modified since these examples were created_
+Note that the exercise has been modified since these examples were created._

 **Tips:**
 - Read all the part 2 instructions before starting.